 Leave it to cook for a few minutes.
 Once browned underneath, roll again to cook the bottom of the takoyaki and tuck any messy bits underneath.
 This will help make them perfectly round.

-Once all the takoyaki are round, drizzle with another layer of sesame oil and continue to turn them from time to time.
+Once all the takoyaki are round, drizzle with another layer of sesame oil and continue turning them occasionally.

 Turning the takoyaki will help them cook evenly all over.

-The completed takoyaki should be golden and lightly crispy on the outside, and soft and a little runny on the inside.
+The completed takoyaki should be golden, lightly crispy on the outside, soft, and a little runny on the inside.

 Once cooked, transfer the takoyaki to a serving plate and top with your choice of toppings.
 In this case I added the sauce, Japanese mayonnaise and chopped spring onion.